Ashritagogula/Multi-Tenant-SaaS-Platform-with-Project-Task-Management/docs/architecture.md

 ---

 ## Summary

-This architecture design ensures a clear separation of responsibilities between system components.
-Tenant isolation, secure authentication, role-based access control, and scalable API design form the foundation of the multi-tenant SaaS platform.
+This architecture design ensures a clear separation of responsibilities, strong tenant isolation, secure authentication, and scalable API design for the multi-tenant SaaS platform.